Sure Dividend

 Companies that have at least 50 years of dividend growth are considered Dividend Kings.

-The majority of the Dividend Kings list consists of large companies like Procter & Gamble (PG), Coca-Cola (KO), and Johnson & Johnson (JNJ).
+The majority of the Dividend Kings list comprises large companies, such as Procter & Gamble (PG), Coca-Cola (KO), and Johnson & Johnson (JNJ).

 As a well-run utility stock with a recession-resistant business model, investors can expect Black Hills to continue increasing its dividend each year.